StanfordBioinformatics/mvp-on-gcp/README.md

-# mvp-on-gvp-tar_ver
+# mvp-on-gcp (tar_ver)
-This branch is intended to test mvp-on-gvp with a small number of samples
+This branch is intended to run mvp-on-gvp for personalis samples (tar)

-# Test Steps

 ## Tools for Quality Control
-1. FastQC test
+1. FastQC
-2. vcfstats test
+2. vcfstats
-3. flagstat test
+3. flagstat

-## Coherence check with QC metrics
-1. Import the final output files from QC tools (concatenated csv files) on Google Bigquery
-2. coherence check

-# Getting Started
+## Getting Started
 * Clone the mvp-on-gcp repo

 ```